flux-framework/flux-core/doc/man1/flux-uptime.rst

 - The current wall clock time.

+- The broker state.
+See BROKER STATES.

 - The elapsed time the Flux instance has been running, in RFC 23 Flux Standard Duration format.
-This is derived from the ``broker.starttime`` attribute on the rank 0 broker.
+If the local broker is not in **run** state, the elapsed time in the current state is reported instead.

 - The Flux instance owner.
 On a system instance, this is probably the ``flux`` user.